dfelinto/blender-manual/manual/modeling/geometry_nodes/input/object_info.rst

    Object Info Node.

 The *Object Info* node gets information from objects.
-This can be useful to bring an external object to control parameters in the geometry node tree, either directly by using its geometry, or via its transformation parameters.
+This can be useful to control parameters in the geometry node tree with an external object, either directly by using its geometry, or via its transformation properties.

 An *Object Info* node can be added quickly by dragging an object into the node editor.